How To Recognize a Good Coffee House?

 Do they offer a variety of options?

 While everyone likes to try the seasonal latte that most coffee houses will promote throughout the year, it’s not the best idea to drink these sugary beverages year round.
 The best coffee houses will offer a mix of options.
-Tea (hot or iced), regular brewed coffee, and specialty drinks should be on the menu.
+Tea (hot or iced), regular brewed coffee, and speciality drinks should be on the menu.
 It’s no fun to drink the same thing all the time, and a good coffee houses’ barista will make an effort to introduce you to new brews, blend, and flavors that your tastebuds, diet, and wallet.

 Are they willing to educate you about the different types of coffee?